Jonathan-Racaud/LADF/Specification.md

 It is **NOT** a documentation generator.

-Thus, you'll have to implement your own documentation generator that can parse LaDoc or use one that is already implemented.
+Thus, you'll have to implement your own documentation generator that can parse LADF or use one that is already implemented.

-LaDoc can be used as is, in its own file or as part of a code base inside of comment blocks.
+LADF can be used as is, in its own file or as part of a code base inside of comment blocks.

-Being language agnostic, LaDoc has no knowledge of functions, classes, objects, monad or other programming languages concepts.
+Being language agnostic, LADF has no knowledge of functions, classes, objects, monad or other programming languages concepts.
 It will also **NOT** do code analysis or extract information from the code LaDoc might be directly documenting (if used inside comment blocks for example).

 ## Format
-Even though LaDoc is language agnostic and has no knowledge of programming concepts, it describes different types of tags to convey different meaning that we can't avoid to have and that will ultimately be needed at some points anyway.
+Even though LADF is language agnostic and has no knowledge of programming concepts, it describes different types of tags to convey different meaning that we can't avoid to have and that will ultimately be needed at some points anyway.

-LaDoc tries to be as succint as possible, to let as much freedom and flexibility to the writer.
+LADF tries to be as succint as possible, to let as much freedom and flexibility to the writer.

 ## Tags
 Every tags start with the `@` symbol which must be the first character in a new line.